tkhamez/neucore/doc/features.md

 removed from that account and added to the current account.
 This can happen, for example, if someone has accidentally created two accounts by logging in with an alt that has not yet been added to the main account.

+### Removing Characters

+When a character is transferred to another EVE account, it is removed from its current player account and deleted.

+Characters can also be manually removed from a player's account.

 ## Console application